d-moos/MLJourney/lesson_11_advanced_rl.md

 ### Self-Play

 In competitive games, fixed scripted opponents quickly become too easy or exploitable.
-**Self-play** lets the agent continuously generate challenging opponents:

-- At each training stage the agent plays against **copies of itself** or a **pool of past versions**.
-- As the agent improves, the opponents it faces also become stronger.
-- This naturally creates a **curriculum of increasingly difficult opponents**.
+**Self-play** lets the agent continuously generate challenging opponents by playing against **copies of itself** or agents drawn from a **pool of past versions**.
+As the current agent improves, the opponents it faces also tend to become stronger, which automatically creates a **curriculum of increasingly difficult opponents**.

-However, self-play introduces challenges:

-- The opponent is always changing, making the environment **non-stationary**.
-- The agent can **forget** how to beat older strategies if training always focuses on the latest opponent.
-- Large systems (like AlphaStar) use **league training**: a pool of different agent roles and skill levels to maintain diversity.
+However, self-play introduces several challenges.
+Because the opponent is always being updated, the environment becomes **non-stationary**: the distribution of states and rewards keeps changing as your own policy changes.
+The agent can also **forget** how to beat older strategies if training always focuses on the most recent version of the opponent.
+Large systems like AlphaStar mitigate this using **league training**, in which there is a pool of different agent roles and skill levels that are sampled during training to maintain diversity.

-Practical tips:

-- Save snapshots of your agent periodically and sample opponents from this pool.
-- Evaluate against a **fixed benchmark** (e.g., built-in bots) to measure real progress.
+In practice, it helps to save **snapshots** of your agent periodically and sample opponents from this pool during training, so that the agent remains strong against a range of past strategies.
+It is also important to evaluate against a **fixed benchmark** (such as built-in bots or a frozen older agent) to get a reliable sense of real progress, since raw win-rate in self-play can be misleading when both players are learning together.

 ### Intrinsic Motivation (Curiosity and Exploration Bonuses)